The best independent bars in Sale

 Early Doors

-A new kid on the bar block in Sale, Early Doors opened in late 2023 on Northenden Road.
-The early signs are good: friendly staff, way more seating than you'd expect and a good range of drinks available on tap.
+Early Doors opened in late 2023 on Northenden Road.
+Expect friendly staff, way more seating than you'd expect and a good range of drinks available on tap.

 🕓 Open Wednesday - Friday: 4pm - 10pm | Saturday and Sunday: 1pm - 10pm